 Pro: It's a safe form of investing

-Dividend investing is less volatile than other forms of investing.
+Dividend investing is less volatile than other forms of investing like Cryptocurrency for instance.
 As a result, it can be a safer way to invest and grow your money.
 While dividend investments can grow slower than other stocks, they’re often protected.
 They are also less risky during times of economic uncertainty.

 Con: Payments go down as profits dip